 4. Feeko Heavy Duty Rope Toys (2 Pack)

-These rope toys have a thick, sturdy cotton feel that stands up well to tugging and chewing.
-Ideal for larger dogs or those who love interactive play, the set provides two different sizes for variety.
-The natural fibers help clean teeth during use, and the ropes are easy to wash when needed.
+These rope toys have a thick, durable cotton feel that stands up to tugging and chewing from bigger dogs.
+The set includes two sizes, offering variety for different play styles.
+The natural fibers can help clean teeth, and the ropes are easy to wash when needed.

 What We Like: